The Ungraceful Guide | Budget Travel Guides

 There are three main markets in Pakse:

-Dao Heuang Market – fresh food market and chaotic assault on senses
+Dao Heuang Market – fresh food market and chaotic assault on the senses

 Pakse New Market – cheap clothing and dubious brand names

-Friendship Mall – upmarket mall with cinema (some movies in English)
+Friendship Mall – an upmarket mall with cinema (some movies in English)

 Wat Luang temple:

-The oldest and most worshiped Wat in Pakse, Wat Luang is also home to a college with a lot of young monks who would be happy to chat to you to improve their English.
-We headed down just before 6pm and coincidentally caught evening prayer.
+The oldest and most worshipped Wat in Pakse, Wat Luang is also home to a college with a lot of young monks who would be happy to chat with you to improve their English.
+We headed down just before 6 p.m. and coincidentally caught evening prayer.
 We stood in the rain to hear the monks chant.
 It really is one of the most beautiful things you can imagine.

 Cheap Eats:

-As always, no question too silly, no comment too funny please feel free to get in touch, especially if you have an update on the Champasak songthaew situation.
+As always, no question is too silly, and no comment is too funny please feel free to get in touch, especially if you have an update on the Champasak songthaew situation.
 In the meantime…

 Happy Travels TUG x